-How Can A Loved One Be Encouraged to Get Treatment For Addiction?
+How You Can Encourage a Loved One to Get Treatment For Addiction

 While it is painful to use words to hurt another person, particularly one seemingly at the end of his or her rope, a successful intervention relies upon consequences the addict will feel are extreme.
-Normal consequences to an addict, such as possible arrest, bankruptcy, health problems, or loss of income are abstracts that he or she may not fully grasp.
-For the purpose of nudging them toward help, mentioned consequences must be strongly felt emotional ones.
+Reasonable consequences to an addict, such as possible arrest, bankruptcy, health problems, or loss of income are abstracts that he or she may not fully grasp.
+To nudge them toward help, mentioned consequences must be strongly felt emotional ones.

 Remember what is most deeply felt by your loved one, what he or she holds most closely.
 Are her pets her most closely held friends?
 Has he or she lost a loved one to addiction or poor health in the past?
 Do they have a child they might lose because of their addictive behaviors?
 Are you, if you walk away, a potential loss to the addict?
 These are your biggest assets to leverage in the intervention, along with the participants who are the addict’s support system in life.

 Whoever participates in the intervention to push the addict toward inpatient treatment should be fully on board and 100 percent supportive of “help or nothing.”
-There cannot be arguing among members of the team and nobody should antagonize the addict.
-All discussions should be presented at an even tone with a united front of love and support toward treatment, or full initiation of the associated consequences.
+There cannot be arguing among members of the team, and nobody should antagonize the addict.
+All discussions should be presented in an even tone with a united front of love and support toward treatment, or full initiation of the associated consequences.

 There are only two possible outcomes to an intervention.
-The first is if the addict fails to accept inpatient treatment as help.
+The first is if the addict fails to agree to get treatment for addiction.
 That is the time that he or she must immediately see the stated consequences unfold.
-If you fail to hold fast to those threats, you will never again have potential power toward help.
+If you fail to hold fast to those threats, you will never again have potential power toward them getting treatment for addiction.

-The second potential outcome is that the addict willingly accepts help through inpatient treatment.
+The second potential outcome is that the addict willingly accepts help through inpatient treatment for addiction.
 In this case, he or she must be immediately transferred to the associated program.
 If you delay this, you will lose the addict again, to the cycle.